 This feature shows off the true power of the cloud.
 Fusion already runs on a Mac, PC, and any mobile device; now it runs on web access.
 Users can design, manufacture, and access data through the web.
 It can be accessed anytime, anywhere, on any device.
 Working in the browser allows the models, data, toolpaths, and G-codes to update seamlessly.
 This is one feature I must try.

 These 5 new features continue to add to the remarkable product that is Fusion 360.
-From the new renowned Nastran simulation to shape optimization, 5-axis milling to additive design, and from electronic design to sheet metal fabrication to software browser access, $25 dollars a month is not a bad price to pay for what you get.
+From the new renowned Nastran simulation to shape optimization, 5-axis milling to additive design, and from electronic design to sheet metal fabrication to software browser access.
 Fusion 360 can only get better and better and soon (if not already), it is going to be the new super-tool of the future.